Image Gallery

 Originals – Plank Table

-Simple, elegant and timeless — the endless appeal of the Plank Table can be attributed to its distinctive, mid-century exterior.
-Designed by Lucian Ercolani in 1956, the table’s rounded, soft-moulded edges and balanced profile transformed it into an instant household favourite.
+Simple, elegant and timeless, the Plank Table distills mid-century poise into an enduring dining silhouette.
+Designed by Lucian Ercolani in 1956, its rounded, soft-moulded edges and balanced profile made it an instant household favorite, while the refined proportions bring quiet sophistication to contemporary and classic settings.

 Originals – Plank Table